 Section 15.
 Reserve Funds.
 The Board will not be obligated to expend all of the revenues collected in any accounting period, and must maintain reasonable reserves for, among other things, deferred maintenance repairs and capital replacements.
 Notwithstanding anything herein to the contrary, the Board in its determination of the annual assessment and the preparation of a budget shall specifically designate and identify that portion of the annual assessment that is to be assessed against the Unit Owners for capital replacement and deferred maintenance reserves.
 The amounts assessed and collected for the reserves shall be invested in one or more interest-bearing savings accounts, certificates of deposit, treasury bills, or other instruments where the principal is guaranteed by the full faith and credit of the United States or one of its individual states.
-Except as provided in Section 14 of this Article IX, funds so invested shall not be utilized for any purpose other than that which was contemplated at the time of the assessment.
+Except as provided in Section 4 of this Article IX, funds so invested shall not be utilized for any purpose other than that which was contemplated at the time of the assessment.
 The foregoing shall not be construed to mean that the Board shall not be permitted to keep additional cash on hand, in a checking or petty cash account, for the necessary discharge of its functions.

 Section 16.
-Membership Fees.
-Each purchaser, upon acquiring title to a Unit, shall, as a condition of membership in the Association, pay a membership fee equal to not more than one (1%) percent of the total purchase price of the Unit ("Membership Fee") to the Association.
+Closing Fees. a condition of membership in the Association, pay a membership fee equal to not more than \$1,000.00 ("Membership Fee") to the Association.
 The amount of the Membership Fee may be increased or otherwise amended by resolution of the Board, at the Directors' sole discretion.